-Naropa University is pleased to offer the opportunity for qualified applicants to enroll in an MDMA-assisted psychotherapy course in Fall 2020.
-This training will include the MDMA-assisted psychotherapy curriculum developed by MAPS PBC (Multidisciplinary Association for Psychedelic Studies Public Benefit Corporation), together with training in contemplative psychotherapy from Naropa faculty in the Graduate School of Counseling Psychology.
+Naropa University was pleased to offer a course in MDMA-assisted psychotherapy in 2020.
+This training included the MDMA-assisted psychotherapy curriculum developed by MAPS PBC (Multidisciplinary Association for Psychedelic Studies Public Benefit Corporation), together with training in contemplative psychotherapy from Naropa faculty in the Graduate School of Counseling Psychology.

-This course is offered by MAPS PBC Trainers Marcela Ot’alora G. and Bruce Poulter with Sara Lewis and Lauren Casalino, Naropa University faculty in the Graduate School of Counseling Psychology.
-Trainees who successfully complete all course assignments can apply their experience for credit for Part A and B of the MDMA Therapy Training Program operated by MAPS Public Benefit Corporation.
-Naropa is looking into potentially offering a course that could apply for credit for Part C and D of the MDMA Therapy Training Program in 2021.
-Students who successfully complete the initial course for Part A and B credit will be eligible to apply for the 2021 course.
+This course was offered by MAPS PBC Trainers Marcela Ot’alora G. and Bruce Poulter with Sara Lewis and Lauren Casalino, Naropa University faculty in the Graduate School of Counseling Psychology.
+Trainees who successfully completed all course assignments can apply their experience for credit for Part A and B of the MDMA Therapy Training Program operated by MAPS Public Benefit Corporation; this cohort is now eligible to move to Part C & D of the training, which we anticipate offering in the coming year.
 Certification with the MAPS PBC MDMA Therapy Training Program is dependent on passing evaluation of therapist competencies, completion of supervised clinical work in an approved setting, and final supervision evaluation.
-MAPS PBC reserves the right to make decisions about trainees admitted into the MDMA Therapy Training Program and the qualification for graduation and certificate of completion.
-If you would like to learn more about the MDMA Therapy Training Program, please visit https://mapspublicbenefit.com/therapy-training/.
+Learn more about the MDMA Therapy Training Program.

 Marcela Ot’alora G.